NB: THE PILGRIMAGE IS NOW FULLY BOOKED. HOWEVER, YOU CAN STILL APPLY TO BE ON A WAITING LIST IN CASE OF SPACES BECOMING AVAILABLE AGAIN, THANK YOU.

 Having remembered them and asked their intercession we continue our journey North for the better part of two hours until we arrive at Kilrush at around 11 am, waiting to take a boat to the island which is called Inis Cathaigh Island as well as Skattery Island.
 The ferry masters provide packed lunches for those who would like them, to take on the island for a picnic.
 We take the ferry to Skattery Island, to venerate St Senan and visit his early fifth century monastic settlement and holy well, and to have our picnic.

 Just under an hour will take us from Kilrush to our hotel for a late afternoon check -in, in the coastal town of Lahinch.
-Apart from Vladyka’s room, we have to organise ourselves into the available options of 4 Doubles and 6 Twin rooms, booked with breakfast.
+Apart from Vladyka’s room, we have booked 10 Twin rooms, with breakfast.

 There is then the option of staying put in the Lahinch Coast Hotel, having a swim in the pool there, dining in their restaurant or in one of the establishments in the town, taking a stroll through the town and maybe along the seafront, and maybe looking in on one or two pubs with traditional music on the way back before retiring – or simply chilling.